Style Classification of Rabbinic Literature for Detection of Lost Midrash Tanhuma Material: Method

 \subsection{Models}

-\paragraph{Baseline.} For our baseline model we use a logistic regression model over a bag of $n$-grams encoding.
+\paragraph{Baseline} For our baseline model we use a logistic regression model over a bag of $n$-grams encoding.
 We include unigrams, bigrams, and trigrams.
-We use the default parameters from scikit-learn \citep{scikit-learn} but set \texttt{fit\_intercept=False} to reduce the impact of varying text length and set \texttt{class\_weight="balanced"} in order to deal with class imbalance in the training data.
+We use the default parameters from scikit-learn \citep{scikit-learn} but set \texttt{ fit\_intercept=False} to reduce the impact of varying text length and set \texttt{ class\_weight="balanced"} to deal with class imbalance in the training data.
 This type of model is highly interpretable, enabling us to see the features associated with each class.
 Finally, we choose this model as our baseline as it generally achieves reasonable results without the need to tune hyperparameters.

-\paragraph{AlephBERT.} The next model we evaluate is AlephBERT \citep{seker-etal-2022-alephbert} -- a Transformer model trained with the masked-token prediction training objective on modern Hebrew texts.
-While this model obtains state-of-the-art results for various tasks on modern Hebrew, performance might not be ideal on rabbinic Hebrew, which differs significantly from Modern Hebrew.
+\paragraph{AlephBERT} The next model we evaluate is AlephBERT \citep{seker-etal-2022-alephbert} -- a Transformer model trained with the masked-token prediction training objective on modern Hebrew texts.
+While this model obtains state-of-the-art results for various tasks on modern Hebrew, performance might not be ideal on rabbinic Hebrew, which differs significantly from modern Hebrew.
 We train the pretrained model on the downstream task using the Huggingface Transformers framework \citep{wolf-etal-2020-transformers} for sequence classification, using the default parameters for three epochs.

-\paragraph{BEREL.} The third model we evaluate is BEREL \citet{https://doi.org/10.48550/arxiv.2208.01875} -- a Transformer model trained with a similar architecture to that of BERT-base \citep{devlin-etal-2019-bert} on rabbinic Hebrew texts.
-In addition to the potential benefit of using a model that was pretrained on similar text to that of the target domain, BEREL also uses a modified tokenizer that doesn't split up acronyms which would otherwise be interpreted as multiple tokens with punctuation marks in between.
+\paragraph{BEREL} The third model we evaluate is BEREL \citep{https://doi.org/10.48550/arxiv.2208.01875} -- a Transformer model trained with a similar architecture to that of BERT-base \citep{devlin-etal-2019-bert} on rabbinic Hebrew texts.
+In addition to the potential benefit of using a model that was pretrained on similar texts to those of the target domain, BEREL also uses a modified tokenizer that does not split up acronyms that would otherwise be interpreted as multiple tokens with punctuation marks in between.
 (Acronyms marked by double apostrophes [or the like] are very common in rabbinic Hebrew.)
 We train the pretrained model on our downstream task in an identical fashion to the training of the AlephBERT model.